storyprotocol/documentation/docs/Concepts/royalty-module/index.md

 Let's imagine the scenario below:

+* IP1 is a root IP Asset.
+* IP2 is a derivative of IP1.
 * User A has 100% of Royalty Tokens of IP1
-* User B has 15% of Royalty Tokens of IP2
+* User B has 20% of Royalty Tokens of IP2
-* User C has 85% of Royalty Tokens of IP3
+* User C has 80% of Royalty Tokens of IP3
 * IP2 Royalty Stack is 10% - meaning that all its ancestor IPs via Native/Whitelisted policies require IP2 to pay 10% of its revenue to ancestors.
 In this case, there is only 1 ancestor which is IP1 which demands 10% of IP2's revenue in order to create a derivative.

 In the image below there is an example of a one million USDC payment made to IP2.